Improved Tree Sparsifiers in Near-Linear Time: The Charging Scheme

 We work in the subdivision graph $G' = (V'=V\cup X_E, E')$.
 Recall that for a cluster $S\subseteq V$, we define the corresponding cluster in the subdivision graph as $S' \defeq S\cup\{x_e \mid e\cap S \ge 1\}$, which also includes the split nodes of the boundary edges of $S$.
 Recall that the graph $G'[S']$ is the subdivision graph restricted to the set $S'$.

-Let $\left(B' = B\cup\{x_e \mid e\cap B\ge 1\}, W' = V' \setminus B'\right)$ be the corresponding cut in $G'$ (see Figure~\ref{fig:B-W-cut}).\footnote{Note that we arbitrarily chose to include the split vertices of the edges crossing $(B, W)$ in $B'$.} Intuitively, we want to convert the demand state $P$ into a demand state $P'$ on $G'$, and then charge the edges crossing $(B', W')$ to cover the demand $\dem_{P'}(B', W')$, which would be bounded from below by $\dem_P(B, W)$.
+Let $\left(U' = U\cup\{x_e \mid e\cap U\ge 1\}, W' = V' \setminus U'\right)$ be the corresponding cut in $G'$ (see Figure~\ref{fig:U-W-cut}).\footnote{Note that we arbitrarily chose to include the split vertices of the edges crossing $(U,W)$ in $U'$.} Intuitively, we want to convert the demand state $P$ into a demand state $P'$ on $G'$, and then charge the edges crossing $(U',W')$ to cover the demand $\dem_{P'}(U',W')$, which would be bounded from below by $\dem_P(U,W)$.

 \cite{racke2014computing} essentially used Claim~\ref{claim:equiv-def-flow} to prove that $T$ is a tree flow-sparsifier, and to this end they showed how to route the corresponding valid demand state in $G$ with low congestion.
 Though they did not explicitly use the notation of demand states, their key method (rephrased in this notation) was akin to maintaining a collection of demand states, each supported on some sub-cluster $S'$ of the subdivision graph, corresponding to a vertex of $T$.
-The original state $P$ was converted to a demand state $P_{\{v\}'}$ supported on $\{v\}'$\footnote{The notation $\{v\}'$ refers to the cluster $S'$ induced by the single vertex set $S=\{v\}$.
-Precisely, this includes the vertex $v$ as well as it's adjacent split nodes.}, for each vertex $v\in V$ (these are the leaves in the decomposition tree $T$).
-They then showed how to merge the demand states according to the structure of the decomposition tree.
+The original state $P$ is converted to a set of demand states $\{P_{\{v\}'}\}_{v\in V}$, where for each vertex $v\in V$, $P_{\{v\}'}$ is supported on $\{v\}'$\footnote{The notation $\{v\}'$ refers to the cluster $S'$ induced by the single vertex set $S=\{v\}$.
+That is, this includes the vertex $v$ as well as it's adjacent split nodes.} (the vertices $V$ are the leaves in the decomposition tree $T$).
+Then they show how to merge the demand states according to the structure of the decomposition tree.

 We proceed similarly.
 We combine the demand states when we go up the tree $T$, by constructing a series of flow problems (\ie, demand matrices) to update one demand state to the next (recall Definition \ref{def:augment_state}).
-Instead of showing that these matrices can be routed with low congestion, we charge the edges of the cut $(B', W')$ to cover the demands that these demand matrices induce across the cut (so that the charge incurred at each step is at least the demand of the demand matrix across the cut).
+Instead of showing that these matrices can be routed with low congestion, we charge the edges of the cut $(U',W')$ to cover the demands that these demand matrices induce across the cut.
+That is, in each such update step, we assign to every cut edge an amount of charge, so that the total assigned charge is at least the demand that the corresponding demand matrix induces across the cut.
 This is made explicit below.